 ETE and ETP file annual, quarterly and special reports and other information with the SEC.
 The SEC allows ETE and ETP to "incorporate by reference" into this proxy statement/prospectus the information they file with the SEC, which means that they can disclose important information to you by referring you to those documents.
 This proxy statement/prospectus contains summaries of certain provisions contained in some of the documents described herein, but reference is made to the actual documents for complete information.
 All of the summaries are qualified in their entirety by reference to the actual documents.
 The information incorporated by reference is an important part of this proxy statement/prospectus, and information that ETE or ETP files later with the SEC will automatically update and supersede this information as well as the information included in this proxy statement/prospectus.
 Some documents or information, such as that called for by Items 2.02 and 7.01 of Form 8-K, or the exhibits related thereto under Item 9.01 of Form 8-K, are deemed furnished and not filed in accordance with SEC rules.
-None of those documents listed below and any future filings they make with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of the initial registration statement (of which this proxy statement/prospectus forms a part) and prior to the effectiveness of the registration statement, as well as between the date of this proxy statement/prospectus and the date on which the special meeting of ETP's common unitholders is held:
+None of those documents and none of that information is incorporated by reference into this proxy statement/prospectus.
+ETE and ETP incorporate by reference the documents listed below and any future filings they make with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of the initial registration statement (of which this proxy statement/prospectus forms a part) and prior to the effectiveness of the registration statement, as well as between the date of this proxy statement/prospectus and the date on which the special meeting of ETP's common unitholders is held: